nxskok/pasias/docs/16-ordinal-nominal-response.md

 are missing value codes.

-(i) Why is my response variable nominal rather than  ordinal?
+(e) Why is my response variable nominal rather than  ordinal?
 How can I tell?
 Which R function should I use, therefore, to fit my model?

 Solution